 You will get to study at two of the partner universities, spending one year at each.
 You graduate with a double master’s degree from the two universities.
 Nordic Five Tech is a strategic alliance consisting of:

 - KTH Royal Institute of Technology in Sweden

 As an engineer graduated from this programme, you will possess a deep theoretical knowledge of topics such as waves and wave loads; the interaction between water and structures; stability and dynamics of ships, small craft and platforms; propulsion; and advanced steel and lightweight structures.
 You will also have a high level of knowledge and experience of the design, construction and operation of ships, small craft and offshore structures, including technical as well as economic, social, and environmental aspects.

 The programme is structured in two parts.
 In the first year the focus is on general maritime engineering and topics such as ship stability, resistance, propulsion, seakeeping, manoeuvring, ship and ocean structures, and initial ship design.
-In year two students specialize in one of the five study tracks: Ocean Structures (NTNU, Norway), Passenger Ships (Aalto, Finland), Ship Design (Chalmers, Sweden), Ship Operations (DTU, Denmark) or Small Craft (KTH, Sweden).
-You can hence choose to either take your first general year at KTH then continue with the specialization at one of the other universities, or start at another university and finalize with a specialization in small craft at KTH.
+In year two students specialise in one of the five study tracks: Ocean Structures (NTNU, Norway), Passenger Ships (Aalto, Finland), Ship Design (Chalmers, Sweden), Ship Operations (DTU, Denmark) or Small Craft (KTH, Sweden).
+You can hence choose to either take your first general year at KTH then continue with the specialisation at one of the other universities, or start at another university and finalize with a specialisation in small craft at KTH.

 Your web browser can not show this movie

 You can not se movies inside the editor

 To see the movie, use the page preview.